ibm-cloud-docs/RegistryImages/ibm-websphere-extreme-scale/index.md

 ## How it works
 {: #how_it_works}

-The IBM WebSphere™ eXtreme Scale image is a distributed, in-memory cache feature running within the Liberty runtime environment.
+The IBM WebSphere&reg; eXtreme Scale image is a distributed, in-memory cache feature running within the Liberty runtime environment.
 It provides Liberty caching servers, caching operation tools, an administrative console, and the out-of-the-box REST administration services based on the latest industry standards and specifications.
 This image is built on the core IBM WebSphere eXtreme Scale technology.
 The caching technology loaded within this image fully supports JCache \(JSR107\) specification and compliance.

 The following main highlights are available when you use the `ibm-websphere-extreme-scale` image: